 - Commits to pray using MCF’s weekly prayer calendar; rain, hail, shine, or deployment.

-- Commits to give $10, $20 $50 or $100 each fortnight, either through allotments or bank transfer or annual lump sum, to MCF.
+- Commits to give at least $10, $20 $50 or $100 each fortnight or yearly equivalent, either through allotments or bank transfer or annual lump sum, to MCF.
 (Tax Deductable)

 - Agrees to promote MCF by displaying MCF advertising in their local Defence Installation and church.